bhavyakukkar/bhavyakukkar/README.md

 ### About Me
 - Programmer nerd
-- Looking for any technical programming jobs
-- Hops from one project to the other (maybe my next project will be at your company?)
+- Hops from one project to the other
 - Knows **Rust**, **Typescript**, **Python** & **C** pretty well
 - Knows **Java**, **PHP** & **C++** relatively well